Clive Owen biography

 He landed a starring role in The Hire, BMW's Internet short feature series directed by John Frankenheimer, Ang Lee and Guy Ritchie, after producers saw him play a struggling writer who takes a job as a croupier in the British mystery thriller Croupier (1998).

-Married to actress Sarah-Jane Fenton, they have two daughters.
+Clive is married to actress Sarah-Jane Fenton with whom he has two daughters.
 The whole family enjoys going out horseback riding on the weekends.

 Clive Owen Filmography